TFI-CodeFellows/TFI-design-documents/Project Prep2.md

 3. What is the minimum required for you to present on your demo day?

 - Doodle a bobgoblin, submit it, you can choose to fight another bobgoblin.
 Also a leaderboard.

+## Name of Project:

+- Mxer

+## Summary of idea:

+- Collection of cocktails where users can save cocktail recipes
+  - Add on new steps, start from basic recipes, customize your recipes (CREATE, READ)
+  - Store your own favorites
+  - Update your custom cocktail recipes or delete them (UPDATE, DELETE)

+1. What problem or pain point does it solve?

+  - Easy way to imagine up and get into custom cocktail making
+  - A nice organized place to keep these recipes, building your collection of drinks that turned out well

+2. Minimum Viable Product (MVP) definition.

+- Display cocktail recipes from API
+- Search cocktail recipes
+- Profile, create read update and delete cocktail recipes.

+3. What is the minimum required for you to present on your demo day?

+- Display cocktail recipes from API
+- Search cocktail recipes
+- Add and delete recipe to favorites